pnp/blog/content/post/spfx-03-getting-started-with-spfx-extensions-for-spo/index.md

 -	That is a great question.
 Let’s elaborate on the different options which the SPFx extensions can provide on customizing SharePoint Online experiences.

 {{< notice note>}}
-This blog post is part of the a month long SPFx series for January 2023.
+This blog post is part of a month long SPFx series for January 2023.
 Each business day we'll publish a new blog post covering different aspects of the SPFx.

 * Previous blog post in this series - [Getting started with SPFx – Building your first extensibility for Microsoft 365](https://pnp.github.io/blog/post/spfx-02-getting-started-with-spfx/)
+* Next blog post in this series - [Using Microsoft Graph with SPFx solutions](https://pnp.github.io/blog/post/spfx-04-using-microsoft-graph-in-spfx-solutions/)
 {{< /notice >}}